robert-annies/toast/README.md

 =======

 Toast is an extension to Ruby on Rails to build web services with low programming effort in a coherent way.
-Toast exends ActiveRecord such that each model can be declared to be a web resource, exposing defined attributes for reading and writing using HTTP.
+Toast extends ActiveRecord such that each model can be declared to be a web resource, exposing defined attributes for reading and writing using HTTP.